TheMrityunjayPathak/Netflix-Data-Analysis/README.md

 Netflix has become a major player in the entertainment industry offering a diverse array of TV Shows and Movies to its global audience.

-This dataset provides a snapshot of Netflix's content library including various attributes such as titles, genres, release years, ratings and durations.
+This dataset provides a snapshot of Netflix's content library including various attributes such as titles, genres, ratings, durations, etc.

 ## Dataset